trimstray/nginx-admins-handbook/README.md

 I created a set of scripts for unattended installation of NGINX from the raw, uncompiled code.
 It allows you to easily install, create a setup for dependencies (like `zlib` or `openssl`), and customized with installation parameters.

 For more information please see [Installing from source - Automatic installation](#automatic-installation) chapter.
+Describes the installation of NGINX on systems such as Ubuntu, Debian, CentOS, and FreeBSD (also from ports).

 ## Static error pages generator

-I created a simple to use generator for static pages with errors to replace the default error pages that comes with any web server like NGINX.
+I created a simple to use generator for static pages to replace the default error pages that comes with any web server like NGINX.

 For more information please see [HTTP Static Error Pages Generator](https://github.com/trimstray/nginx-admins-handbook/tree/master/lib/nginx/snippets/http-error-pages#http-static-error-pages-generator).